Luis De Ávila: Atlanta Braves

 On December 8, 2021, De Ávila was selected by the Atlanta Braves in the minor league phase of the Rule 5 draft.
 He spent the 2022 campaign with the Single-A Rome Braves, working to a 6-8 record and 3.49 ERA with 129 strikeouts in 126 1/3 innings pitched over 24 starts.

 De Ávila split the 2023 season between the Double-A Mississippi Braves and Triple-A Gwinnett Stripers.
 In 26 starts for the two affiliates, he compiled an aggregate 6-10 record and 3.26 ERA with 128 strikeouts over 127 innings of work.

 De Ávila returned to Mississippi for the 2024 season.
 In 19 starts, he posted a 4-10 record and 3.74 ERA with 79 strikeouts across 101 innings pitched.
 De Ávila was released by the Braves organization on March 23, 2025.

 Pericos de Puebla

 On April 16, 2025, De Ávila signed with the Pericos de Puebla of the Mexican League.
 In eight starts for Puebla, he struggled to an 0-3 record and 6.30 ERA with 21 strikeouts over 30 innings pitched.
 On June 10, De Ávila was released by the Pericos.

 Charleston Dirty Birds

 On July 1, 2025, De Ávila signed with the Charleston Dirty Birds of the Atlantic League of Professional Baseball.
+In 13 starts 71 innings he went 4-4 with a 5.45 ERA and 60 strikeouts.

 International career

 De Ávila pitched for the Colombia national baseball team at the 2023 World Baseball Classic.
+He replaced José Quintana on the roster.
+In his sole appearance, a start against the United States, he pitched 1.2 scoreless innings, allowing a triple to Mike Trout and walk to Paul Goldschmidt.

+He also was on the Colombian squad at the 2025 Bolivarian Games, pitching 3.0 innings against Ecuador, allowing one run and striking out seven.
+Colombia ultimately won the gold medal at the tournament.